Santos Tour Down Under: Alexandra Manly bolts to win in reduced bunch

 URAIDLA, Australia (VN) — Alexandra Manly kicked to victory Monday in an intense finale to deliver Jayco-AlUla a big win at stage 2 at the Santos Tour Down Under.

-The win puts her into the leader’s jersey with one stage left to go after a thrilling finale to win out a reduced bunch sprint.
+The victory puts Manly into the leader’s jersey with one stage left to go after a thrilling finale to win out a reduced bunch sprint.

 “The team looked after me all day,” Manly said.
-“We closed the gap to Spratty, and carried the speed to the line.
+“We closed the gap to Spratty (Amanda Spratt – ed), and carried the speed to the line.
 I had the perfect leadout, and to do this in my own backyard is so nice.”

 Amanda Spratt (Trek Segafredo) jumped on the steepest bit of the final climb with less than 10km to go.
 She opened up a big gap that sent a bolt of panic through the chasing bunch.